Manual (English)

 Go to the section Study in France to find out about the French university system

-b) For Master’s degree applications:
+a) For Master’s degree applications:

 - Copy of university degree(s) or certificate(s);